fullstorydev/fullstory-forms/README.md

 ## Affected Packages

-These are the packages updated to integrate with Fullstor:
+These are the packages updated to integrate with Fullstory:

 - survey-core -> form-core
 - survey-react-ui -> form-react